Sports Car History

 Datsun 240Z 260Z 280Z

 With performance close to the Porsche 911 at about half the price, the 1970 Datsun 240Z became a popular choice with budget-minded sports car enthusiasts.
-In 1974, the 240Z engine was enlarged from 2.4 to 2.6 litres, giving the us the 260Z.
+In 1974, the 240Z engine was enlarged from 2.4 to 2.6 litres, giving us the 260Z.
 The latter sold in the United States for the 1974 model year only, but was available in other countries until 1978.

 By increasing displacement again, the 260Z became the 280Z.
-The 280Z was fitted with the Bosch L-Jetronic fuel injection system, which helped driveabilty whole complying with U.S. emission laws.
+The latter was fitted with a Bosch L-Jetronic fuel injection system, which helped driveabilty while complying with U.S. emission laws.

 The first Mazda RX-7 appeared in 1978 as a 1979 model, with a 1146cc twin-rotor Wankel rotary engine and a front-midship, rear-wheel drive layout.
 The compact and lightweight engine is situated slightly behind the front axle, a configuration marketed by Mazda as "front mid-engine".

 Perhaps the most notorious sports car of the eighties was the gull-winged DeLorean featured in the movie, "Back to the Future."
 Based largely on the Lotus Esprit, the DeLorean featured stainless-steel body panels and four-wheel independent suspension.
 The only model offered was the DMC-12.
 Approximately 8,500 to 9,000 cars produced in 1981 and 1982.